amazingshellyyy/Rummikub/README.md

 ## Stretch goals

-1. timer: each turn have only 2 minutes.
+1. Timer: each turn have only 2 minutes.
-2. sorting function: help player rearrange their card by runs or group
+2. Sorting function: help player rearrange their card by runs or group
 3. Joker
 4. Drag and drop (jquery)
 5. Better and more efficient way for computer
+6. Tutorial slideshows